A Review of Evolutionary Multi-objective Clustering Approaches: Background

-Clustering is a type of unsupervised learning whose goal is to find the underlying structure, composed of clusters present in the data~\cite{jain1999data}.
-Objects or observations belonging to each cluster should share some relevant property (similarity) regarding the data domain.
-Generally, data clustering consists of the decomposition of finite and unlabeled data into subgroups based on similar attributes, or naturally occurring trends, patterns, or relationships in the data \cite{Jain1988}.

-There is not a unique and formal definition of a cluster since the clustering methods and algorithms were proposed for researchers in different fields and applied in a variety of problems and distinct goals.
-In general, some general properties for the cluster analysis are considered: {well-separated clusters}, where each object is closer (more similar) to all of the objects in its cluster than to any object in another cluster; {connected or contiguous clusters}, in which each object is closer to at least one object in its cluster than to any object in another cluster; {compact clusters}, it represents clusters with small intra-cluster variation, considering the variation between same-cluster data items or between data items and clusters; {center-based clusters}, in which each object is closer to the center of its cluster than to the center of any other cluster; {density-based clusters}, where the clusters are regions of high density separated by regions of low density~\cite{ertoz02, Handl2007, tan2013data}.
+Data clustering consists of the decomposition of finite and unlabeled data into subgroups based on similar attributes, or naturally occurring trends, patterns, or relationships in the data~\cite{Jain1988}.
+There is not a unique and formal definition of a cluster since the clustering methods and algorithms were proposed for researchers in different fields and applied to a variety of problems and distinct goals.
+In general, some general properties for cluster analysis are considered~\cite{hruschka2009survey,rai2010survey}: \begin{enumerate}[label=(\alph*)] \item \textbf{Well-separated clusters} represent clusters where each object is closer (more similar) to all of the objects in its cluster than to any object in another cluster; \item \textbf{Connected or contiguous clusters} refer to clusters in which each object is closer to at least one object in its cluster than to any object in another cluster; \item \textbf{Compact clusters} represent clusters with small intra-cluster variation, considering the variation between same-cluster data items or between data items and clusters; \item \textbf{Center-based clusters} represent clusters in which each object is closer to the center of its cluster than to the center of any other cluster; \item \textbf{Density-based clusters} denote clusters in which regions of high density are separated by regions of low density. \end{enumerate}